 EndNote is a database program for managing bibliographic citations.
 It automates much of the work of organizing and formatting citations and bibliographies in your writing.
 EndNote can connect to online sources such as library catalogs and article databases, output results in over 1,000 different bibliographic styles, and more.

-For help with EndNote Web see our EndNote Online tab.
+For help with EndNote Online/Web see our EndNote Online tab.

 This page is a quick reference to some of EndNote's frequently used features.